What's In The Boston Box?

 Boston Distributions on Thursday

-Butternut squash: Everyone’s favorite fall vegetable (well, fruit technically).
-Easy to slice in half, scoop out the seeds and roast.
-Store these on your counter or pantry but not in your fridge (they don’t like the cold).
+Butternut squash: Scoop out the seeds and roast or chop up for soups and stews.
+Store on your counter but not in your fridge (they don’t like it cold).